MansoorMajeed/archived-esc.sh-hugo/content/blog/2021-06-26-plausible-selfhosted-opensource-analytics.md

 images: []
 url: blog/plausible-analytics-selfhosting
 ---
-I have been trying to get rid of Google analytics and use a self hosted solution instead and I finally found a worthy replacement - [Plausible](https://plausible.io/).
+I've been trying to get rid of Google analytics and use a self hosted solution instead and I finally found a worthy replacement - [Plausible](https://plausible.io/).
 Simple, fast, and clean UI.

 What I did was, I signed up for their free trial and after using it for few days, I really liked it and wanted